 Whenever you configure a push template notification with

 - HTML text (meaning, you have either set the text as bold/ italic/ underlined/ strike-through or added some text color) and

 The SDK renders the notification in the following sequence:

 - Renders a basic push notification with HTML text fields & app icon

-- Then, it tries to draw the custom layout containing background color.
+- Then, it tries to draw the custom layout containing the background color.
 If you configured an image, then SDK will try to download the image in parallel

 Impact of background color rendering failure: